Best Mutual Funds to Invest in India: A Complete Guide

 3. Expense Ratio

 The expense ratio represents the annual fee charged by the fund house for managing your investments.
 Lower expense ratios mean higher returns for investors.
-In 2025, with increasing competition among fund houses, look for funds with competitive expense ratios.
+With increasing competition among fund houses, look for funds with competitive expense ratios — top direct plans now charge as low as 0.3-0.7%.

 4. Fund Manager's Experience